-(G) Accredited Officials
+(g) Accredited Officials

-Although it is rare, an accredited official of the alien's home government (e.g., a consular officer) may represent an alien if the official is in the United States and appears solely in his official capacity and with the applicant or petitioner's consent.29
+An accredited official of the alien's home government (e.g., a consular officer) may represent an alien if the official is in the United States and appears solely in his official capacity and with the applicant's or petitioner's consent.28

-- In exercising discretion to allow an accredited official to appear before DHS, DHS officials should ensure that the individual does not regularly engage in immigration practice or preparation or hold himself out to the public as qualified to do so.
+- In exercising discretion to allow an accredited official to appear before DHS.
+DHS officials should ensure that the individual does not regularly engage in immigration practice or preparation or hold himself out to the public as qualified to do so.
 To properly document this exercise of discretion, DHS officials should request such individuals submit a written statement in support of their appearance, addressing the relevant factors.
-(See Sample Statement in Appendix 12-1.) - DHS does not send notices or other written communications to accredited officials.
+(See Sample Statement in Appendix 12-1.) - USCIS does not send notices or other written communications to accredited officials.29